TALK TO AN EXPERT: 1-844-945-3625

 Your Cart is Empty

-Berkey & EPA Update: Understanding the "Pesticide" Classification in 2026 (Simplified!)
+Berkey & EPA Update: Understanding the Pesticide Classification in 2026 (Simplified!)

 We know there's been some chatter, and maybe even a bit of alarm, about Berkey water filters and the term "pesticide" popping up alongside the EPA.
 If you're scratching your head and wondering what in the world is going on, you're not alone.